 Members are required to be notified of the national pre-season updates and then answer questions which relate to them.

-Members are encouraged to complete the theory component online as assessment marking and record keeping is automated online to reduce any administrative burden placed upon SLS trainers and assessors.
-Each year every member with an existing SLS Members Area account will be automatically allocated the most recent online SLS Skills Maintenance Course so that will appear in their 'My Training' Library when they login to the eLearning platform via the SLS Members Area.
+Members are encouraged to complete the theory component online as assessment marking and record keeping is automated to reduce any administrative burden placed upon SLS trainers and assessors.

 Members completing the theory component online: